Legacy Walking Adventure in Italy

 Price DOES NOT include:

 - Travel to and from our starting/ending destination

 - Lunch and dinners (inc. gratuities)

-Day 2 – Arrive in either Rome or Florence
+Day 2 – Arrival in Rome and travel to Orvieto

 “Walking with the Core Gift Institute gave me a whole new confidence in myself and my abilities to succeed physically, socially, and mentally.” – Juanita